The Vegetation of Virginia

 open forest at Jamestown, perhaps similar to vegetation density in 1607 (but trees are much smaller today)

-The colonists who arrived only 400 years ago also found a smaller Virginia, compared to the first humans to settle here.
-The Virginia shoreline has retreated westward nearly 40 miles since the end of the Ice Age.
-The rising water level of the Atlantic Ocean drowned the mouths of the James and Susquehanna River valleys, forming the Chesapeake Bay.
-The Native Americans witnessed this major environmental change 3,500 years ago, long before the Susan Constant, Godspeed, and Discovery sailed between Cape Charles and Cape Henry in 1607.
+The rising water level of the Atlantic Ocean drowned what is now the Outer Continental Shelf and the mouths of the James and Susquehanna River valleys, forming the Chesapeake Bay in its current shape about 3,000 years ago.
+The Native Americans witnessed this major environmental change long before the Susan Constant, Godspeed, and Discovery sailed between Cape Charles and Cape Henry in 1607.

 English colonists burned hardwood trees to extract potash, used in the production of soap